 - A WordPress Site – $150 – $500 (not including cost of a web developer to manage tweaks if you’re not technical)

-11 Must Haves For Your New Website
+11 Website Essentials for Your New Website

-1. Consistent & Professional Branding
+Website Essentials #1 – Consistent & Professional Branding

 When people see your website, does it look consistent and cohesive with your social media branding?
 Or are the messages conflicting?
 Your website and social media should have consistent branding across all platforms.
 Don’t confuse your audience.
 Be clear.
 Consistency is the key here and it needs to look professional.